Live the Story. Major in Anthropology.

 Field Studies

-AN355 - The Seminar in Archaeological Field Methods course (Summer Archaeology Field School) will be offered this summer (2023) from May 20th to June 17th.
-We will once again be on beautiful Beaver Island, Lake Michigan.
+AN355 - The Seminar in Archaeological Field Methods course (Summer Archaeology Field School) was offered this past summer (2025) from May 17th to June 14th.
+We were once again on beautiful Beaver Island, the largest island in Lake Michigan.
 This is a 6-credit, 4-week course that includes daily field work and evening lab work.
-Join Northern Michigan University students and Great Lakes Archaeologist Dr. Scott Demel on Beaver Island, MI this summer as we explore the island's prehistory and early history.
-We will continue our excavations at the Late Woodland/Proto-historic/Mormon MPS-Isle du Castor site, survey and map Protar's farmstead (the island's first 'doctor'), and renew our search for the French fort.
-Learn archaeological survey methods and mapping skills, shovel testing and excavation methods, compass and GPS use, photography, and artifact analysis in a lab setting (evenings).
-Email Dr. Demel (sdemel@nmu.edu) for more information and an application.
+Northern Michigan University students joined Great Lakes Archaeologist Dr. Scott Demel on Beaver Island, MI this summer as they explored the island's prehistory and early history.
+They continued the work at Whiskey Point, excavating the Alva Cable trading post/store, and were once again across the harbor testing the location of the North West Company trading post.
+In the summer of 2027 we will renew our search for the French fort on the west side of the island, as well as explore early maple sugaring camps.
+Students learn archaeological survey methods and mapping skills, shovel testing and excavation methods, compass and GPS use, photography, and artifact analysis in a lab setting (evenings).
+Email Dr. Demel (sdemel@nmu.edu) for more information about the next field school (2027).
 Adult learners welcome to register (upon approval).

-Register for AN355 Seminar in Archaeological Field Methods (6 credits); estimated additional cost of $1450-$1650 (TBD) for 4 weeks of room and board, 3 meals a day, round-trip ferry ride, and island transportation to/from sites & research/lab space. $500 scholarships available for NMU students.
-We anticipate having limited scholarships available to some non-NMU students to help offset the fee (more information to follow on our web site soon).
+Register for AN355 Seminar in Archaeological Field Methods (6 credits); estimated additional cost of >$1800 (TBD) for 4 weeks of room and board, 3 meals a day, round-trip ferry ride, and island transportation to/from sites & research/lab space. $500 scholarships typically available for NMU students.

-We will be staying in rustic cabins and/or dorms at CMU's biological field station on the island (beds, electric, hot showers; tent camp sites if you prefer), and we will enjoy our meals (3 per day) at the cafeteria.
+When on the island we will be staying in rustic cabins and/or dorms at CMU's fabulous biological field station on the island (beds, electric, hot showers; tent camp sites if you prefer), and we will enjoy our meals (3 per day) at the cafeteria.
 Connect via wi-fi in CMU's comfortable lounge area in the lodge, while looking out over Lake Michigan.
 Enjoy the island's diverse wildlife, swim, hike, bike fish, kayak, snorkel, and explore the many historic sites (group outings included).
+Half day saturdays and sundays free time.

 For more information see the following: